PuneethVP/PuneethVP/README.md

 ### 🔭 I’m currently working on
   - Deep learning model for detecting the disease using chest XRAYs images

-### 🌱 I’m currently learning and deep diving
+### 🌱 I’m currently deep diving into
   - ML and Deep Learning application in software tools that improves productivity
-  - GANs and Generative AI
+  - LLMs, and RAGs
-  - Certifications jouney in progress - AWS Associate Solution Architect and Google Data Engineering Certificate
+  - Certifications journey in progress - Google Data Analyst Certificate

 <!--
 **PuneethVP/PuneethVP** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile...